rkmcdonnell/PiksiLand/README.md

 For background on our project, you can find a copy of our final report here:
 https://www.dropbox.com/s/33yc60lk8twa2bz/Luzarraga_McDonnell_File.pdf?dl=0

 This document outlines the steps necessary to get our code up and running on your computer.
-If you have any questions, you can email us at luzarragan@gmail.com or rkmcd93@gmail.com, although answers to many of your questions can probably be found more readily on Google.
+If you have any questions, you can email us at luzarragan@gmail.com or rkmcd93@gmail.com, although answers to many of your questions can probably be found more readily using Google.

 1. Installing Linux